 1 cup full fat coconut milk (optional)

 Food processor or small blender

-You have options here in how much effort you would like to put into creating this soup.
+You have options here in how much effort you would like to put into creating this Crab Bisque.
 You may choose to make your own seafood broth using the crab shells, or simply buy a tetra pack or use bullion cubes.
 You may choose to find fresh crab, or use canned.
 It is really a matter of time and your comfort in the kitchen.
 Personally I prefer to buy fresh crab, but have them cracked and the meat extracted before I take them home.
 I then use a homemade fishbone and head broth if I have time to prepare it, or a box if I am in a pinch.
 The issue with many boxed broths is that they do not take the time or use the quality of ingredients necessary to get the flavor of something you would make at home and so they add flavor enhancers and yeast (MSG) to make up the difference.

 Depending on your food categories and season, you may wish to use an organic vegetable stock in place of fish stock, and rely on the crab juice to provide more seafood flavor.

 Begin by washing and chopping the shallots, garlic, celery, squash, cilantro and parsley.
 They do not need to be in small pieces, as you will be pureeing the soup in the end, but smaller pieces cook faster.
 The squash should be in 1 inch cubes for best results.
 I used ayama, a Dominican squash in the original recipe, however any orange winter squash will do.
 If you are in Deep Spring you can substitute zucchini or cauliflower, however then the soup will have a much lighter color.